lucassilarbi/sb2l/README.md

 offers its eight corners, and the end of a generator may be placed anywhere in space.

 A zonotope built from `m` generators is contained in a subspace of dimension `m`: two generators give a set contained in a plane.
-The editor therefore uses at least three generators in space.
+The GUI therefore uses at least three generators in space.

 <img src="docs/img/zonotopes_3d.png" width="820" alt="zonotopes in space">